Havan History, Family Crest & Coats of Arms

 Early Origins of the Havan family

-as Lords of the manor of Nether Haddon from early times.
+The surname Havan was first found in Derbyshire where they held a family seat as Lords of the manor of Nether Haddon from early times.
 They were descended from Sir des Biars who attended Duke William at the Battle of Hastings in 1066 A.D. and also bore the name of Avenals.
 William Avennel was this same Sire who was Lord of Biars in the canton d'Isigny in Normandy.

 Haddon Hall near Bakewell, Derbyshire was the site of the 12th-century marriage between Sir Richard de Vernon and Alice Avenell, daughter of William Avenell II.
 At that time, the hall passed into the Vernon family.
 Historically, the hall was originally held by William Peverel, illegitimate son of William the Conqueror in 1087.
 Later the hall was forfeited to the Crown in 1153 and then passed to a tenant of the Peverils, the Avenell family.

 The Liber Niger mentions Avenels in Bedfordshire.
 John de Avenel, jointly with two others, was Sheriff of Gloucester 1187, 1188, 1189: and must have been the father of William de Avenel of the same county, who was a banneret in the time of King John.
 They bore the six annulets of the house of Haddon.
 William de Avenel (perhaps the same ?) in the following reign served as knight of the shire for Cambridge, where his name is preserved by Avenel's Manor; and "held Barford-St.-Martin in capite of the King."